camunda/camunda-docs/docs/reference/feel/language-guide/feel-expressions-introduction.md

 description: "FEEL expressions are powerful and can be used for various cases."
 ---

-FEEL (Friendly Enough Expression Language) expressions are powerful and can be used for various cases.
+FEEL expressions are powerful and can be used for various cases.

 This section is split into expressions based on their operational data type: